 10) Cayo Arena, Punta Rucia

-While incredibly touristy, Cayo Arena is said to be one of the best beaches in the country.
+While incredibly touristy, a tour to Cayo Arena is considered one of the best things to do in the Dominican Republic.
 You can catch a boat transfer to this sandy key/island off Punta Rucia, which is located about an hour from Monte Cristi town (towards Puerto Plata/Santiago but still in the Monte Cristi Province).
-I haven’t been, but given the good reviews, I’ve heard I thought it may be worth a mention here for folks interested in stopping by here on their way to or from Monte Cristi town center/national park.
+I haven’t been yet, but given the good reviews, I thought it may be worth a mention here for folks interested in stopping by here on their way to or from Monte Cristi town center/national park.

 Please note: The Monte Cristi Museum (#11) would be on this list but it is temporarily closed.